 Our favorite way to preserve mulberries is also one of the easiest: drying.
 Dried mulberries are a delicious snack, and they keep very well in sealed containers.
 We have found that using an electric dehydrator works the best, as mulberries are very juicy.
 Solar dehydrators in this humid climate can work, if an auxiliary fan is attached to them to increase their drying power.
-We have one such dryer at our site and we teach about food preservation in our Earthskills and Permaculture Immersion.
-If mulberries are not completely dry when stored, they will mold.
+If mulberries aren’t completely dry when stored, they will mold.

 Mulberries make a good wine and don’t require as much additional honey or sugar as other fruit wines, because the fruit is so sweet.
 Unfortunately the mulberry flavor is so subtle that it doesn’t come across very strongly in a wine.
 It can be fun to experiment with mulberry wines that also contain other, stronger-flavored fruits like elderberries, blueberries, blackberries and wild grapes.

 Freezing mulberries is another great way to preserve them.
 When defrosted, the frozen berries are more like a paste and are best used in smoothies, sauces and pie fillings.
 They cannot be easily eaten out of hand after freezing.

 Because of their high pectin content, mulberries lend themselves to making jams, jellies, and other preserves.
 The pectin helps the preserves solidify, similar to how gelatin becomes more solid at room temperature after it’s been cooked.
 If you have an abundance of fresh mulberries and enjoy fruity spreads, canning up a batch of mulberry jam is a great way to preserve the harvest.